- Reference Number: HEY-020/2020

 What will happen?

 You will then be transferred to the injection suite where you will receive anaesthetic drops into the eye to numb the eye.
 The injection is performed with you lying on a couch where we will cover the face around the eye with sterile drapes.
 Once the eye is numb, the injection itself should take less than a minute or so to perform.
 Almost immediately you will feel well enough to return to the waiting area, you can then sit for a while if you wish before going home.

 What happens afterwards?

 It is normal for your eye to feel slightly gritty, uncomfortable or watery and the white of the eye may be red for a day or so after the injection.
 This should settle within 2 days.

 Some patients notice floating dots or shadows in the eye being treated straight after the injection, these should gradually fade over the next 2 days.
-If you have had treatment with Iluvien or Ozurdex the floating dots will take a few weeks to fade away.
+If you have had treatment with Iluvien or Ozurdex the floating rod will take a few weeks to fade away.

 All these symptoms should steadily improve on a daily basis.